 Inevitably, there are going to be unexpected delays and bottlenecks along the way.
 While they don’t always impact the project schedule, they can.
 In fact, it’s not uncommon for website launches to get pushed by weeks or months.
 Whether it’s internal bandwidth challenges, delays in content development or expansion of the original project scope, the schedule can change over time.
 The point is, setting a fixed launch date in advance is helpful for having a goal to work towards, but announcing the date or planning a launch party around that date can be problematic.
 It’s always safe to assume that there might be unavoidable setbacks along the way, so you should plan for more time than you might think is needed.

 This question (along with how much does a website redesign cost) is one of the top questions we get asked.
 And the answer is always “it depends.”
 Just like a construction project, the schedule will depend on many factors, including the scope of work, the magnitude of the project and the schedules and availability of all parties involved.
-From our experience, a typical custom website redesign project takes anywhere from three months on the very low end to nine or more months on the longer end.
-And I would say that for most website redesign projects, six months should be expected as an average project duration.
+From our experience, a typical custom website redesign project takes anywhere from three months on the very low end to ten or more months on the longer end.
+And I would say that for most website redesign projects, six to eight months should be expected as an average project duration.

 Now, clearly websites have been completed in shorter amounts of time, but when you account for strategy, planning, content development, custom design, content management system development and testing (as well as the client’s other priorities and responsibilities), you can’t expect to turn it around in less than three or four months and it’s safer to assume six.

-The truth is, to design and build a custom website the right way takes time—and lots of it.
+The truth is, to design and build a custom website the right way takes time — and lots of it.
 While launch dates do matter, a schedule should be set that is realistic and allows room for flexibility.
 The desire for a new website shouldn’t trump the necessity of getting it right.